 This is the story of my 1971 solo-walk of Hadrian's Wall that I completed when I was 15 years old.
-The 84 mile long Wall stretches from coast to coast and was constructed in the time of Hadrian after 122 AD to keep out the barbarians from the North.
+The 73 mile long “wall” stretches from coast to coast and was constructed in the time of Hadrian after 122 AD to keep out the barbarians from the North.
 In 1971 it was not a trail, was relatively unknown, and there was no continuous path or even a clear right-of-way in which to walk.
 I like to say that I was the *first* to walk it, which of course can't really be true, but I did invent my trip and did not see another hiker doing the same for the 6 days I walked it.

 This contemporary photo (not mine) shows how the construction of the Wall takes advantage of the landscape.
 Some portion may have been rebuilt since I walked it, as I don't recall many long intact sequences.

 Of course 14 year old boys know everything and invent their own versions of the Scout Salute.
-I spent the summer of 1970 on camp staff in the Sierra, learning to sail, getting hazed by the older guys, kissing my first girl, learning the difference between Budweiser and Coors, mastering opening a pop-top beer can with one hand, getting drunk for the first time (Gallo Spanada), and becoming comfortable with solo backpacking in remote places.
+I spent the summer of 1970 on camp staff in the Sierra, learning to sail, getting hazed by the older guys, kissing my first girl, learning the difference between Budweiser and Coors while opening a pop-top beer can with one hand, getting drunk for the first time (Gallo Spanada), and becoming comfortable with solo backpacking in remote places.

 In January 1971 my family moved to Wiltshire in England where I joined the local scouts.